-*PLEASE READ ENTIRE DESCRIPTION BEFORE BOOKING! ***Please check in before 4 PM in the Winter months & 7 PM in the Summer months.*** In-Ko-Pah Spirit Retreat is a Sky Show of Stars and Powerful Energy!
+*PLEASE READ ENTIRE DESCRIPTION BEFORE BOOKING! ***Please check in before 4 PM in the Winter months & before 7 PM in the Summer months.*** In-Ko-Pah Spirit Retreat is a Sky Show of Stars and Powerful Energy!
 Located in far E. San Diego County High Desert area of Jacumba Hot Springs, CA 91934.
 Not far from the U.S. Mexican Border.
 Considered part of the In-Ko-Pah Mountains.
-You wil

 - Check in: After 2PM

 - Minimum nights: 1 night